kgnzt/trans.d/README.md

 ### transd (root package import)

   * transd
-    * `.transduce(transform, build, state, iterable)` transform iterable into state using build
+    * `.transduce(transform, step, state, iterable)` transform iterable into state using step
     * `.into(transform, state, iterable)` transform iterable into state
     * `.sequence(transform, iterable)` transform iterable into a new iterable of iterable type
     * `.transducer (Object)` see transd.transducer